Robustness to corruption in pre-trained Bayesian neural networks: Introduction

 \section{Introduction}

 Neural networks are increasingly being deployed in real-world, safety-critical settings such as self-driving cars \citep{bojarski2016end} and medical imaging \citep{esteva2017dermatologist}.
 Accurate uncertainty estimation in these settings is critical, and a common approach is to use Bayesian neural networks (BNNs) to reason explicitly about uncertainty in the weights \citep{mackay1992practical,neal2012bayesian,graves2011practical,blundell2015weight,gal2016dropout,maddox2019simple,aitchison2020bayesian,aitchison2020statistical,ober2021global,unlu2021gradient,khan2021bayesian,daxberger2021laplace}.
-BNNs indeed are highly effective at improving uncertainty estimation in the in-distribution setting, where the train and test distributions are equal \citep{zhang2019cyclical,izmailov2021bayesian}.
-Critically, we also need the model to continue to perform effectively (or at least degrade gracefully) under distribution shift, such as moving a self-driving car to a different region, or applying medical imaging models to images from different scanners or hospitals.
-Superficially, BNNs seem like a good choice for this setting: we would hope they would give more uncertainty in regions far from the training data, and thus degrade gracefully as the test domain diverges from the training domain.
+BNNs are indeed highly effective at improving uncertainty estimation in the in-distribution setting, where the train and test distributions are equal \citep{zhang2019cyclical,izmailov2021bayesian}.
+Critically, we also need to continue to perform effectively (or at least degrade gracefully) when presented with corrupted inputs.
+Superficially, BNNs seem like a good choice for this setting: we would hope they would give more uncertainty in regions far from the training data, and thus degrade gracefully as inputs become gradually more corrupted, and thus diverge from the training data.